 Today, “42” mostly is known as an answer to an unknown question.
 That answer had been revealed in a popular travel guide and invented by Douglas Adams to an unknown question.
 Of course neither Lewis Carroll nor Douglas Adams would have provided us with spoilers which could help us to understand their “42”.
 Holding your readers responsible for their interpretations is much more fun to writers like Adams and Carroll.
 Therefore Adams told us that the “42” just popped up in his mind out of the air when he enjoyed the view of his garden.
 And Carroll told us that the last line “For the Snark was a Boojum, you see!” in The Hunting of the Snark popped up in his mind during a walk near Guilford (incidentally the birthplace of Ford Prefect, and then again not his real birthplace).

-Carroll’s Snark and Adams’ Guide have more in common that just having fits instead of chapters.
-But probably it only was the Reverend Dodgson to whom “42” had a special relevance in the history of the church, that vessel which had been snarked so many times.
+Lewis Carroll’s Snark and Douglas Adams’ Guide have more in common that just having fits instead of chapters.
+But among both authors, it probably was only the Reverend Dodgson to whom “42” had a special relevance in the history of the church, that vessel which had been snarked so many times.